Is Bodily Injury Liability Insurance Required In Florida?

-As a personal injury lawyer, accident attorney, I can tell you, insurance is of utmost importance if you are involved in a serious accident with injuries, no matter who causes the crash.
+You are not alone if you have questions about what insurance Florida requires.
+Here, our founder, Jeffrey Meldon, shares his wisdom on why sufficient insurance is of utmost importance if you are involved in a serious accident with injuries – no matter who causes the crash.

-Whether Bodily Injury Liability coverage is required or not, has two main areas of discussion.
-Here is the info:
+Whether Bodily Injury Liability (BI) coverage is required or not has two main areas of law to consider.

-1. Bodily Injury Liability (BI) coverage is not required to legally drive an automobile in the state of Florida.
+- Bodily Injury Liability coverage is not required to drive an automobile in Florida legally.
 However, it can be if you have been convicted of a DUI.
 Under Florida Statue 324.023, Financial responsibility for bodily injury or death, you must have bodily injury insurance if you are convicted of a DUI.
 If you were convicted on or before October 1, 2007, the minimum requirement is $10,000 per person and $20,000 per incident.
 If you were convicted after October 1, 2007, the minimum required is $100,000 per person and $300,000 per accident.
-According to the Statute you must have BI coverage for a period of 3 years after the return of your driving privileges.
+According to the Statute, you must have BI coverage for 3 years after the return of your driving privileges.

-2. If you choose to drive without BI coverage, it is important to know that Florida has a Florida Financial Responsibility Law which requires that a person, who is at fault for an accident, must provide financial coverage of at least $10,000 per person and $20,000 per accident.
-Meaning, if you cause an accident which results in bodily injuries to another person(s), you must either have BI insurance or post a bond for the required amount of coverage.
-If this "responsibility" is not met, loss of your driving privileges can result.
-You will also be required to make financial arrangements to pay for any judgment against you for property damage and/or bodily injuries before you can get your driver's license reinstated.
+- Suppose you choose to drive without BI coverage.
+In that case, it is important to know that Florida has a Florida Financial Responsibility Law, which requires that a person who is at fault for an accident must provide financial coverage of at least $10,000 per person and $20,000 per accident.
+This means that if you cause an accident that results in bodily injuries to another person(s), you must either have BI insurance or post a bond for the required amount of coverage.
+If this “responsibility” is unmet, you can lose your driving privileges.
+You will also be required to make financial arrangements to pay for any judgment against you for property damage and bodily injuries before you can get your driver’s license reinstated.

-As an accident lawyer that has seen the devastation caused by not being adequately covered, I suggest not only having bodily injury liability but having more than the minimum to fully protect yourself and your assets.
-I recommend a minimum of $100,000 per person and $300,000 per accident.
+As an accident lawyer who has seen the devastation caused by inadequate insurance coverage, I not only advise that you have bodily injury liability but that you have more than the minimum to protect yourself and your assets fully.
+Specifically, I recommend a minimum of $100,000 per person and $300,000 per accident.